 There are many reasons why you might want to gain a degree in later life.
-You might want to change careers, enhance your existing role by learning some new skills, or simply learn more about a subject that interests you.
+Maybe you want to change careers or succeed in your existing role by learning some new skills.
+Or perhaps you simply want to learn more about a subject that interests you.

-If you’re thinking about applying to university – either for the first time, or to do a second, third, or even fourth degree – then you might be feeling a mixture of nerves and excitement.
-Studying for a degree offers you the chance to develop yourself, meet some new people, and expose yourself to new opportunities and experiences.
+If you’re thinking about applying to university – either for the first time, or to do a second, third, or even fourth degree – you might be feeling a mixture of nerves and excitement.
+Studying for a degree offers the chance to develop new skills and knowledge, meet new people, and expose yourself to new opportunities and experiences.

 However, the process of choosing a course, applying to universities, and financing your studies can initially feel a little daunting.